top of page

 Your paper and pencil was also very useful when out shopping.
 Just to clarify, we Lady’s didn’t go out shopping for any old thing.
 But Tea…most certainly!
 It was a most important matter for if you were hosting a Tea Party it was your duty, as the Hostess, to offer your own Tea Blend to your guests.

 A good Tea Blend could get you places.
 Trust me.
-That’s why we all went to Joseph Tetley’s Wholesale Tea Dealers in London.
+We all went to Joseph Tetley’s Wholesale Tea Dealers in London.
 Mr Tetley would make up a sample for us to try in the shop, using the teas we’d chosen, so writing down the ratio of how much of each tea to put in your blend was key to its’ success!
 Too strong or too weak a tea would not go down well at your party.

 Paper and a pencil were therefore always with with me.